tomekpiotrowski/bip39-xor/README.md

 ## Generation

+`cargo run -- generate --seed 'insert_seed_here'`

+or

-Run `cargo run -- generate --entropy 1010101....010` in the repository directory.
+`cargo run -- generate --entropy 1010101....010`

-If no entropy is provided then it'll be generated randomly.
+If neither seed nor entropy is provided then a new seed phrase will be generated randomly.

-## Recovery process
+## Recovery

 Run `cargo run -- recover --part1 "insert_part1_here" --part2 "insert_part2_here"` in the repository directory.